hussainarslan/proj-hnr-assignment3/README.md

 high communication head of large teams

 5. Enables the continuous delivery and deployment of large, complex applications.
-   -Improved maintainability - each service is relatively small and so is easier to understand and change
+   - Improved maintainability - each service is relatively small and so is easier to understand and change
-   -Better testability - services are smaller and faster to test -Better deployability - services can be deployed independently -It enables you to organise the development effort around multiple, autonomous teams.
+   - Better testability - services are smaller and faster to test
+   - Better deployability - services can be deployed independently
+   - It enables you to organise the development effort around multiple, autonomous teams.
 Each (so called two pizza) team owns and is responsible for one or more services.
 Each team can develop, test, deploy and scale their services independently of all of the other teams.

 6. Each microservice is relatively small:
-   -Easier for a developer to understand
+   - Easier for a developer to understand
-   -The IDE is faster making developers more productive -The application starts faster, which makes developers more productive, and speeds up deployments
+   - The IDE is faster making developers more productive
+   - The application starts faster, which makes developers more productive, and speeds up deployments

 7. Improved fault isolation.
 For example, if there is a memory leak in one service then only